 Oklahoma declines to discuss a settlement of Tulsa Race Massacre survivors' lawsuit | AP News

-Category: News & PoliticsVia: jbb • one month ago • 1 comments
+Category: News & PoliticsVia: jbb • 4 months ago • 1 comments

 By: AYANNA ALEXANDER and SEAN MURPHY (AP News)